netobserv/network-observability-console-plugin/web/docs/enums/InterfaceDirection.md

 • **Egress** = ``"1"``

-Outgoing traffic, from network interface observation point
+Outgoing traffic, from the network interface observation point